TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/3-Model-View-Controller-in-Extbase.rst

    Figure 2-6: In this request a comment is stored.

 You will often see that actions can be sorted into two categories:
-Some actions control the display of a Model, while other actions modify the Model and usually forward to displaying actions.
+Some actions control the display of a model, while other actions modify the model and usually forward to displaying actions.
 In the above example we first saw a displaying action and then a modifying action.

-Now we have all the Modules we need for developing our Application.
+Now we have all the modules we need for developing our application.
-You got to know the Object-oriented basics, modeled the application domain with Domain Driven Design and introduced the clean separation between the Domain Model and the Presentation Logic
+You got to know the object-oriented basics, modeled the application domain with Domain Driven Design and introduced the clean separation between the Domain Model and the Presentation Logic

-At last we want to introduce you to a development Model that can drastically improve the stability and quality of the source code: Test-Driven Development.
+At last we want to introduce you to a development model that can drastically improve the stability and quality of the source code: Test-Driven Development.
 This approach can be used independently of the previously introduced concepts, but is another helpful Module for the extension development with Extbase and Fluid.